jovotech/jovo-framework/integrations/db-mongodb/docs/README.md

 });
 ```

-Once the configuration is done, the MongoDB database integration will create a MongoDB collection and a document on the first read/write attempt (might take some seconds).
-No need for you to create the table.
+Once the configuration is done, the MongoDB database integration will create a MongoDB database and a collection on the first read/write attempt (might take some seconds).
+No need for you to create the database.

 The rest of this section provides an introduction to the steps you need to take depending on where you host your Jovo app: